 Permits are required for day and overnight use in the Desolation Wilderness.
 Day permits are self issue at the trailheads.
 Overnight permit information can be found at the link below.
-Also, there is a $3 fee to park at many of the trailheads.
+Also, there is a $5 fee to park at the Eagle Falls and Pyramid Creek trailheads.

 Desolation Wilderness Permits

 The peak can be climbed year round.
 Winter trips obviously take a bit more preparation and are usually done as overnighters.